coreos/rpm-ostree/docs/administrator-handbook.md

 Use e.g. `rpm-ostree override reset podman` to undo the previous change.
 If invoked now, nothing will have happened to the booted filesystem tree.

+### Inactive overrides

+It can happen (especially in a "fast-tracking" workflow) that an override for a package version becomes redundant (i.e. the package version provided in the override is the exact same as the one in the base image).
+In this case, the override becomes *inactive*.
+Inactive overrides will appear in the output of `status -v`.

+Inactive overrides become active again once the base changes again and the package versions differ.
+They can be reset as described in the previous section just like active overrides.
+There is currently no way to have rpm-ostree automatically 'drop out' inactive overrides once the base "catches up".

 ### Applying overrides live

 Now, suppose that you want to test this change *live*.
 There are two choices.